Railway vs Render 2026: Cost, Speed & Which to Pick

 The Verdict: Our Recommendation

 For indie hackers and side projects: Railway.
-The usage-based pricing means you’re not paying for idle resources.
-The DX is fantastic, and you can go from zero to production in minutes.
+The usage-based pricing means you are not paying for idle resources.
+The developer experience is excellent, and you can go from zero to production in minutes.

 For startups needing predictability: Render.
 Fixed pricing makes budgeting easier, multi-region support matters for global users, and the platform has proven itself reliable over years.

-For static sites: Render (or Vercel/Netlify).
-Railway doesn’t focus on static hosting.
+For static sites: Render (or Netlify/Vercel).
+Railway does not focus on static hosting.
 Render’s free tier is generous for static content.

 Both platforms are excellent modern alternatives to Heroku.
-You genuinely can’t go wrong with either—it comes down to pricing philosophy and specific feature needs.
+You genuinely cannot go wrong with either.
+It comes down to pricing philosophy and specific feature needs.

 FAQ